flengyel/Zettel/doc/test_gen_software_components.py.md

 `test_gen_software_components.py` tests the software-inventory generator with a temporary repository case and a temporary fake Obsidian vault.

-The tests verify the generator contract for Obsidian plugin inventory:
+The tests verify the generator contract for Obsidian plugin inventory and protected output paths:

 - when `obsidian_plugins: true` is set in `MANIFEST.software.yaml`, plugin metadata is read from `.obsidian/plugins/*/manifest.json` and written to the generated software inventory page;
-- when `obsidian_plugins: false` is set, the generated page omits the Obsidian plugin section even if plugin manifests exist.
+- when `obsidian_plugins: false` is set, the generated page omits the Obsidian plugin section even if plugin manifests exist;
+- attempts to write the manually authored Wiki configuration page are refused.

 ## Usage